BAFTA-2026: Most Awards for "One Battle After Another", Best Documentary Film Was "Mr. Nobody Against Putin"

 This film, made for the Netflix streaming service, notably features a ship frozen in Arctic ice, as well as Frankenstein's laboratory atop a Victorian water tower.

-Chloé Zhao's film "Hamnet", whose plot is based on Maggie O'Farrell's novel of the same name, received awards in three categories.
-It is a fictionalized story of the life of William Shakespeare's son, who died at the age of 11.
+Chloé Zhao's "Hamnet", whose plot is based on Maggie O'Farrell's novel of the same name, received awards in three categories.
+It is a fictionalized account of the life of William Shakespeare's son, who died at age 11.

 "Hamnet" was also named Outstanding British Film.